Senator Dan Laughlin, other representatives and speakers discuss the need for the Family Care Act bill to pass

-Senator Dan Laughlin and other representatives and speakers had a discussion on the need for the Family Care Act Bill to pass.
+Senator Dan Laughlin and other representatives and speakers had a discussion at Voices for Independence on the need for the Family Care Act Bill to pass.

 Senator Laughlin’s bill, Senate Bill 580, would establish a statewide Family and Medical Leave Insurance Program.